 From 1973-1983 he was musical director of the band Chocolate Milk, writing and performing on their 8 albums for RCA Records.
 For 30 years he has also been an important member of the award winning, legendary musical genius Allen Toussaint Orchestra.

 When not touring, he is a much seasoned and in demand studio musician.
 Amadee has recorded with such legendary artists as Dr. John (Grammy award winning "Going Back to New Orleans"), Robbie Robertson ("Storyville"), Lee Dorsey ("Night People"), and Neville Brothers ("Fire on the Bayou") to name just a few.
 From Etta James to Idris Mohammed, Fats Domino, Irma Thomas and Albert King all have loved the tasteful phrasing of his sultry soulful saxophone.

-Less than 24 miles from Boston, the historic Larcom Theatre is conveniently located in downtown Beverly, MA only 3 miles from 128 at 13 Wallis Street, with plenty of free parking (see map).
+Less than 24 miles from Boston, the fully restored Larcom Theatre is conveniently situated in downtown Beverly, MA -- 3 miles from Route 128 at 13 Wallis Street, with plenty of free parking (see map).

-This gracious showplace was built, in 1912, on the birth site of one of America's most widely read nineteenth century poetesses, Lucy Larcom.
+For their new theatre, which offered both stage and screen entertainment, they chose the birth site of one of America's most widely read nineteenth century poetesses, Lucy Larcom.

 The Larcom Theatre's grand opening advertised that its interior was lit completely by electricity.

 There is plenty of free parking at the municipal parking lot on Bow Street, about 150 feet away and at the City Hall parking lot about half a block away.
-You do not have to feed the meters after 5pm.Click here for detailed directions to the historic Larcom Theatre.
+You do not have to feed the meters after 5pm or on Sundays.Click here for detailed directions to the historic Larcom Theatre.